chankjen/ML_PARADIGMS/PoolTable.md

 ---

 This program is a simple yet effective demonstration of reinforcement learning.
 You can expand it by adding more features, such as obstacles on the table or multiple balls!
-Let me know if you need further assistance.